civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 44.1

-  **(1)** The Minister of Citizenship and Immigration shall adopt a policy on francophone immigration to enhance the vitality of French linguistic minority communities in Canada, **including by restoring and increasing their demographic weight**.
+  **(1)** The Minister of Citizenship and Immigration shall adopt a policy on francophone immigration to enhance the vitality of French linguistic minority communities in Canada, including by restoring and increasing their demographic weight.

   **(2)** The policy shall include, among other things,